Self-force effects in post-Minkowskian scattering: Parameterized Trajectories

 Here $r$ is just the radius of the particle as measured in flat spacetime with the background straight-line motion, while $s$ is a positive quantity with no clear interpretation.

 The first-order geodesic terms are given by

 These were already provided in Eqs.~\eqref{zfull} and \eqref{xfull} (and again in $\eqref{zfullt}$ and \eqref{xfullt}), where the notation $z=vt$ was used.
 The second-order geodesic terms follow from a straightforward calculation using the Schwarzschild metric in isotropic coordinates.
-The results are
+The results are\footnote{In Eq. \eqref{zg2}, we have corrected an error from the previous arXiv version.
+We thank Hongji Wei for helping find this error.}

-The self-force terms result from the integrals described in Sec.~\eqref{sec:motion}.
+The self-force terms result from the integrals described in Sec.~\ref{sec:motion}.
 The scalar results are

 The $G^x$ and $G^z$ integrals defined in Sec.~\ref{sec:motion} are given in terms of these definitions by